At a Glance

 “Error.
 You seem to be using an unblocker or proxy.
 Please turn off any of these services and try again.”

-Many long-time VPN users are finding that their formerly-reliable VPN, which used to easily open access to geographically-restricted Netflix content, no longer works.
+Many long-time VPN users are finding that their formerly-reliable VPN, which used to easily open access to international Netflix content, no longer works.

 While many VPN providers enable access in select regions, users are finding their entertainment options are often limited.
 (Astrill VPN only offers access to U.S. Netflix content.)